 Ingredients notes

-The classic brandy Alexander cocktail contains:
+The classic brandy Alexander contains:

 - Cognac or brandy - the best your budget allows.